nitinsayshe/TaskManager/README.md

 ### Task Component
-This component include the task fields, name in <h3> and <p> tag specify the time, and  react icon –FaTimes having event listener onClick to delete the task.
+This component include the task fields, name in <h3> & <p> tag specify the time, and  react icon –FaTimes having event listener onClick to delete the task.